PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed instances of iron sights clipping inside of scopes

 - Fixed instances of scopes being misaligned from the center of the screen

-- Changed 8x sensitivity setting to 6x sensitivity setting with a new default value

 - Removed sound when switching weapons via quick weapon switching